xmengkinaxis/CPP/System Design Interview Checklist.md

 - System must be highly available to keep the users **engaged** with the platform
 - **Every request received by a non-failing node in the system must result in a response**.
 Refers to the system's ability to remain accessible even if one or more nodes in the system to go down.
-- Definition: **the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions**; if a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable.
+- Definition: **the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions**;
   - Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99%
   - Availability = Uptime ÷ (Uptime + downtime);
   - **Mean Time Between Failures (MTBF)**: total uptime / # of failures.
 This is the **average time between failures**.
   - **Mean Time to Repair (MTTR)**: total downtime / # of failures.
 This is the **average time taken to recover from a failure**.
 - Availability can be **achieved** through CDN (Cache), redundancy (replica of servers and data) , load balancing (distribute the requests only to the active healthy nodes by local LB and to different locations by global LB), choosing high availability databases
+- VS reliable: if a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.

 ### Consistency

 All nodes see the same data at the same time, no matter users read/write from/to any node.
-Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value. <br>
+Equivalent to having a single up-to-date copy of the data.
+Consistency is the agreement between multiple nodes in a distributed system to achieve a certain value.

-- **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency. <br>
+- **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency.
-- **Weak consistency:** no guarantee that all nodes have the same data at any time.  <br>
+- **Weak consistency:** no guarantee that all nodes have the same data at any time.
-- **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>
+- **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data.
 - high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering

 ### Efficiency (Performance, Latency and throughput)

 - Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)
 - **Response Time**: the time difference between request and response
 - **Latency**: how long a system takes to transmit data from one point to another point in the system;